Voting in Modern Virginia

 Source: Prince William County Office o4 f Elections, Election District Map

-Potential voters whose names are not listed in the pollbook, but who are qualified to register in that precinct, can complete the registration process on voting day.
+Potential voters whose names are not listed in the pollbook, but who are qualified to register in that precinct, were allowed to complete the registration process on voting day starting in 2022.
 After registering, they will be given a provisional ballot.

 The names of voters who appear in person at a precinct on election day are recorded in the pollbook, so they can only vote once.
 If they had requested an absentee ballot, they must turn it in for disposal at the precinct or must vote a provisional ballot on election day.
 That provisional ballot will be counted only if no absentee ballot has been submitted, a step that prevents voting twice.